 Keep in mind that there are also non-alcoholic drinks that you should know how to make just in case one of your customers does not drink alcohol.

-2. Learn the Classifications
+2. Learn the classifications

 Classifications refer to the categorizations of cocktails based on their ingredients, characteristics or preparation methods.
 Understanding drink classifications can help you organize recipes and recall them later on more easily.